isomerpages/mse/news/Committee-of-supply/_posts/2022-03-07-speech-by-mos-desmond-tan.md

 _Jurong Island Desalination Plant_

-32 We will continue to strengthen water security by developing weather-resilient sources like NEWater and desalinated water, and I am happy to announce that Singapore&#39;s latest plant, Jurong Island Desalination Plant, will be operational in Apr 2022.
+32 We will continue to strengthen water security by developing weather-resilient sources like NEWater and desalinated water.
+I am happy to announce that Singapore’s latest plant, Jurong Island Desalination Plant, will be operational in April 2022.

 33 This plant is co-located with Tuas Power&#39;s existing Tembusu Multi-Utilities Complex (TMUC).
 It taps on cost and operational synergies in the water-energy nexus by sharing infrastructure such as the seawater intake and substation with the TMUC.